 Of course, it’s entirely too easy to turn the idea into a bad punchline: too much great art makes you sick.
 That said, I surprised myself on my first trip to Italy at age 19, when I was moved to tears not once but multiple times.
 Preparing for visual overload is not a bad idea when visiting Florence.
 The entire city center is basically one giant museum, and the buildings contain one staggering work after another.

-It’s not impossible to find tranquility in Florence: the trick is to alternate big-ticket sites with quieter areas.
+Nevertheless, it’s not impossible to find tranquility in Florence: the trick is to alternate quieter areas with big-ticket sites.
 We’ve put together a list of places which offer interest and beauty without overload.
 All of them are marked on our Google map.

 Orsanmichele Church and Museum